 They usually have very traditional patterns and are even customizable.
 As we mentioned before, it’s not the cheapest souvenir you can find in Iceland’s stores, but there are certain places where the price can be cheaper such as Reykjavík’s flea market.
 Here many highly skilled knitters sell their own creations at a more affordable price.
 No intermediary required!

 Yep, that’s right.
 Authentic pieces of jewelry made of Icelandic volcanic stone.
 If you like things you can’t find anywhere else, this is definitely a great option.
 Each piece is made individually using volcanic rock, zirconium or Swarovski crystals.
 Some even say the pieces have supernatural powers.
 They affect your aura positively and are also supposedly energizing.
-They seem to give off energy and inspiration to whomever wears them.
+They seem to give off energy and inspiration to whoever wears them.

 It is up to you to decide, but if you want to try them or buy them as a souvenir you can find many shops in Reykjavik, but also in Geysir, Gullfoss, Keflavik and in Akureyri.